 A rich hunter green all over (and even on the door and door frame) makes everything on this wall read as a single entity.
-The effect is calming, unifying, and maybe just a little unexpected.
-Image from Fixa Dona.
+The effect in this kitchen from Fixa Dona is calming, unifying, and maybe just a little unexpected.

 Wall mounted shelves are one of our favorite space-saving tricks for small spaces — and they look even better when painted the same color as the wall, which creates of cohesive, built-in look.
 These dark shelves, in a dark living room from Elements of Style, almost disappear.